sidharthv96/blog/content/posts/snippets/mouse-boost.md

 One of the main reason that I love Macbooks is the Trackpad.
 Nothing in else in the world currently matches that absolute marvel!
 But there are a few things I tweak from the factory settings.

 We are using the defaults command to change the settings rather than System Preferences.
-Take a look at [Pawel Grzybek's post](https://pawelgrzybek.com/change-macos-user-preferences-via-command-line/) to learn more.
+Take a look at [Pawel Grzybek&#39;s post](https://pawelgrzybek.com/change-macos-user-preferences-via-command-line/) to learn more.

 ## Speed